 Best VS Code Alternatives in 2026

 Looking for a free or open-source alternative to VS Code?
 We compared the top development tools to help you find the right fit.
-Visual Studio Code is a free, open source AI code editor.
-Build with AI agents that plan, code, and debug for you.
+VS Code is a free, open-source code editor developed by Microsoft.
+It offers built-in support for debugging, version control with Git, and intelligent code completion via IntelliSense.
+Its extensive extension ecosystem allows customization for any language or workflow, and it supports remote development across Linux, macOS, and Windows.

 Top VS Code Alternatives